krussll/tarothappy/_posts/2019-08-22-lawn-bowls-rules.md

 How long is a game of lawn bowls? **A game of bowls will last between 1 and a half hours and 3 hours.
 The duration of a game of bowls will vary depending on the format.
 Singles will be on the shorter time frame and Fours taking much longer.**

+## How many end in lawn bowls

+**The number of ends played in a game of lawn bowls will vary between 18 and 21 depending on the format.
+Here is an overview on how many ends are played in bowls based on the format of play.**

+Number of players | Number of ends played
+1 (singles) | 21
+2 (doubles) | 21
+3 (triples) | 18
+4 (fours) | 21

+These are the common formats and the number of ends can vary depending on the competiton being played - so it's always worth a check!
+Other variations of the game exist.
+These include:

+- Playing until a certain number of shots is reached
+- Playing until a time limit is reached

 ## Further Reading

 If you want to find out more about the rules of bowls, and how to play we suggest you look through the following articles: